isiahmeadows/mithril.js/vnode-structure.md

 - If `(ir[mask] & 0xFA) === 8 && ir[tag] !== vnode.tag`, replace.
 	- If the incoming vnode's component doesn't equal the internal vnode's component, replace.
 	- If the incoming vnode's tag name doesn't equal the internal vnode's tag name, replace.
-	- If the incoming vnode's portal doesn't equal the internal vnode's portal, replace.
 - If `(ir[mask] & 1 << 10) !== 0 && ir[key] !== vnode.key`, replace.
 	- If the vnodes have keys and the incoming vnode's key doesn't equal the internal vnode's key, replace.
 - Else, patch.